-- Relationship between Epistemology and Education - Theories of Knowledge (correspondence v/s consistency) - Ways of acquiring valid knowledge - Knowledge and Knowing according to Yoga and Nyaya schools of philosophy - Knowledge and Knowing according to Empiricism and Rationalism - Educational Implications of schools of philosophy
+- Relationship between Epistemology and Education - Theories of Knowledge, method (correspondence v/s consistency) - Ways of acquiring valid knowledge - Methods of meditation, pure contemplation Knowledge and their curricular implication with reference Knowing according to Buddhism, Yoga, and Nyaya schools of philosophy - Knowledge and Knowing according to Empiricism and Rationalism - Educational Implications of schools of philosophy

-UNIT IV: AXIOLOGY AND EDUCATION
+UNIT IV: AXIOLOGY AND EDUCATIONAL THOUGHTEDUCATION

-- Values, Ethics and Aesthetics in Education

-- Permanent vs changing Values of education

-- Subjective vs Objective Values of education with reference to Pragmatism and Idealism

-- Values in Existentialism

-- Educational Implications of schools of philosophy
+- Axiology and Education: Values, Goodness Ethics and Beauty Aesthetics in Education - Critical appreciation of the contribution made by Buddhism, Jainism, Bhagwadgita and - Contribution of Tagore, Vivekananda, Sri Aurobindo, Rousseau, Dewey, Kant to the educational thought and practice with special reference to their views on - -Socio-cultural scenario, a global perspective - Permanent vs changing Values of education - Subjective vs Objective Values of education with reference to Pragmatism and - Values in Existentialism - Educational Implications of schools of philosophy

-- Seminar on need of Educational Philosophy for teacher Educators - Reflective writing, in about 1000 words, on educational thoughts of any one Indianeducationist . - Symposium on schools of philosophy - Comparative presentation of the metaphysics, epistemology and axiology of different schools of philosophy (eg. Buddhism/Jainism/Bhagwadgita/Islam etc.) - ICT presentation on educational thoughts of different philosophies or philosophers
+- WorkshopSeminar on need of Educational Philosophy for teacher Educators - Reflective writing, in about 1000 words, on educational thoughts of any one Indian educationist not included in curriculum. - Prepare a draftSymposium on schools of philosophy - Comparative presentation of the metaphysics, epistemology and axiology of different schools of philosophy (eg. Buddhism/Jainism/Bhagwadgita/Islam with reference to educationeto - n through ICT presentation on Vivekananda/Dewey's educational ring future teachers of different philosophies or philosophers thoughts for pi ment of Education